Strategies for Impulse Reduction: Hair Pulling & Skin Picking Disorder

 Up to 30 days prior to the event: TLC will cancel your registration and issue a refund of paid registration fees, minus a $25.00 processing fee.

 29-10 days prior to the event: TLC will cancel your registration and issue a refund of paid registration fees, minus a $60.00 late cancellation-processing fee, regardless of the reason for the cancellation (including medical emergencies).

 10 days prior up through event date: No refunds will be issued, regardless of the reason for the cancellation (including medical emergencies).
 TLC cannot make exceptions to this policy, as we must prepay most meeting expenses.

 When & Where

 The TLC Foundation for Body-Focused Repetitive Behaviors

-The Trichotillomania Learning Center’s mission is to end the suffering caused by hair pulling disorder, skin picking disorder, and related body-focused repetitive behaviors.
+The TLC Foundation for Body-Focused Repetitive Behaviors (BFRBs) mission is to end the suffering caused by hair pulling disorder, skin picking disorder, and related BFRBs.
 Founded in 1991, The TLC Foundation provides education, outreach, and support of research into the cause and treatment of BFRB disorders.